 How do you cut out cinnamon rolls so they stay round?

-When making cinnamon rolls, it is important to cut them properly so that you don’t seal the edges and prevent rising.
+When making cinnamon rolls, it is important to cut them properly so that you don’t seal the edges and prevent them from rising.
 Don’t use a sharp knife to cut out the individual rolls.

 Place the log of cinnamon roll dough on a silicone mat.
 I like this Amazon Basics mat because it is inexpensive and it has held up to a lot of use.
 I like to use sewing thread to cut my rolls.

 As shown in the photo above, I cut a piece of thread.
 Carefully slide the thread under the roll.
-Adjust it to the thickness of the cinnamon roll you want.
+Adjust it to the desired thickness of the cinnamon roll.
 Pull the string edges up and twist them across the roll.
-This will cause the thread to cut through the main log of cinnamon roll and cut the roll.
-This is handy because it cuts from all around the dough at once so they keep the round shape.
+This will cause the thread to cut through the main log of the cinnamon roll and cut the roll.
+This is handy because it cuts from all around the dough at once, so they keep the round shape.

 Why Water Quality Is Important:

 I always use purified water when baking with yeast.
 Chlorine and chemicals in our tap water can kill your yeast and inhibit the rise.
-If you want the best rise, you must use purified water that doesn’t contain these chemicals.
+To achieve the best rise, use purified water that doesn’t contain these chemicals.

 What is the best way to rise cinnamon rolls?